maniacx/Bluetooth-Battery-Meter/docs/Preferences/Airpods.md

 When enabled, the system can detect AirPods and Beats devices among connected Bluetooth devices.
 It uses a built-in Python script that communicates over L2CAP sockets to support features such as:

 * Battery level reporting
+* In-ear detection for automatic pause/play of media
 * Control of ANC (Active Noise Cancellation) mode (if supported)
 * Conversation Awareness mode (if supported)
-* In-ear detection for automatic pause/play of media
+* Adaptive noise level customization (if supported)

 ## Configuration by Device